 These six suggestions aren’t the only way to create suspense for your brand.
 When creating your suspense strategy, consider what keeps you coming back for more.
 You’ll also want to consider which platforms you’re using or if you plan to use more than one.
 Each site has its own culture, so you’ll probably want to use different suspense strategies for each one.

 However, if you do it on more than one, just remember to reshape your engagement announcement on social media to fit each fan base.
-Luckily, if you plan the campaign in advance, you can use an auto posting tool to spread the word.
+Luckily, if you plan the campaign in advance, you can use social media tools to spread the word.

 So what kind of suspense have you seen on social media?
 What gets you hooked?
 Which suspense campaigns work on your demographic?
 Let us know in the comments below.